steve-moses/cryptoindex_streamlit/README.md

       The average price and index level for the cryptocurrencies are then computed using this divisor, resulting in the aggregated index.

 ## Setup

+### Requirements:
+1. An API key from Kaiko with access to Aggregated VWAP prices is required to fetch pricing data for the index.

 ### Installation
 1. Clone the repository.